 Now, more than ever, SecOps needs visibility, insights, and answers from the network, and a new product category is emerging to help provide it at a speed and scale that has never before been possible.
 The category is called Network Traffic Analysis (NTA), and industry analysts from 451 Research, Gartner, EMA, SANS, ISC(2) and others have written with interest and excitement about the possibilities opened up by the new category.

 In fact, in late February 2019, Gartner published their first Market Guide for Network Traffic Analysis, which we highly recommend you read as an introduction to the space and its Representative Vendors.
 (Full disclosure, ExtraHop is one of the 17 vendors included in the guide.)

 NTA for Enterprise SecOps Teams

-In a sea of confusing and proliferating vendors targeting every aspect of cybersecurity, we thought it would be valuable to clarify exactly what Network Traffic Analysis for the enterprise means, why it is so urgent, and what capabilities are required to be a truly best-of-breed product in the category.
+In a sea of confusing and proliferating vendors targeting every aspect of cybersecurity, we thought it would be valuable to clarify exactly what Network Traffic Analysis for the enterprise means, why it is so urgent, and what capabilities set enterprise NTA apart from those laid out in Gartner's Market Guide.